GoogleContainerTools/distroless/SUPPORT_POLICY.md

-Distroless is designed to follow debian on their [standard support timeline](https://wiki.debian.org/DebianReleases#Production_Releases).
+Distroless is currently tracks debian on their [standard support timeline](https://wiki.debian.org/DebianReleases#Production_Releases).

 The current estimation of EOL of images